awslabs/data-solutions-framework-on-aws/framework/API.md

 - *Type:* aws-dsf.utils.CICDStage
 - *Default:* No stage is passed to the application stack

-The Stage to deploy the SparkCICDStack in.
+The Stage to deploy the application CDK Stack in.

 ---